de-DEen-US

 Remote user profile migration status.

-In the status overview, you can monitor the status of computers being migrated by the job.
+In the status overview, monitor the status of computers being migrated by the job.

 Status Details